What's a Course Rep?

 Most course related issues will go through your course representatives.

 You will be represented in your Department by the course representatives, a term for all academic reps at course and department level.

 Your course rep will ordinarily be voted in before the end of Michaelmas, and will sit on a Joint Consultative Committee.
-You can find details of exactly what happens in your course handbook (here for undergraduates, and here for graduates).
+You can find details of exactly what happens in your course handbook.
 This is especially worthwhile if you are an undergraduate student reading either History or Jurisprudence.

 Course reps can get in touch with divisional reps if they wish to take an issue further or believe that an issue affects students beyond their course or department.
 The divisional rep can then raise this at the relevant divisional board.

 What can I do as a course rep?

 As a course rep you can help shape your course on key issues like curriculum.
 The changes you push for should be informed by your course-mates' views.
 For example, the NUS sustainability survey showed that a number of students wanted to learn about sustainability.
 As a course rep, you can speak to Oxford Climate Society or the VP Charities and Communities about how to introduce this into your curriculum.
 This is just one example - the power is with you!